Information

 2024 Organizers / Contact

-Last updated: Wednesday, November 13th, 7:02pm
+Last updated: Saturday, November 16th, 3:36pm

 Below, please find the agenda for MSW 9 on Saturday, November 16th, 2024.
 All events will be held at Purdue University, specifically at the Wilmeth Active Learning Center (WALC, 340 Centennial Mall Dr, West Lafayette, IN 47907, Google Maps).
 Rooms numbered 1XXX are on the first floor, 2XXX are on the second floor, 3XXX are on the third floor, and B0XX are in the basement.